Nike-Inc/koheesio/README.md

 koheesio = {version = "..."}
 ```

-### Extras
+### Extras / Integrations

 Koheesio also provides some additional features that can be useful in certain scenarios.
-These include:
+We call these 'integrations'.
+With an integration we mean a module that requires additional dependencies to be installed.

+Extras can be added by adding `extras=['name_of_the_extra']` (poetry) or `koheesio[name_of_the_extra]` (pip/hatch) to
+the pyproject.toml entry mentioned above.

 - __Spark Expectations:__  Available through the `koheesio.steps.integration.spark.dq.spark_expectations` module; installable through the `se` extra.
     - SE Provides Data Quality checks for Spark DataFrames.